 PROPOSED DEVELOPMENT: The applicant is proposing to construct an apartment building with 70 units, including 38 one bedroom units and 32 two bedroom units, for a total density of 28.76 units/acre.
 The footprint of the proposed building is 21,147 square feet.
 The building is proposed to be four stories, for a total of approximately 84,588 square feet.
-The applicant is providing 127 parking spaces, cross access to adjacent properties, landscaping, parking lot lighting, a dumpster enclosure and an overall impervious surface ratio of 83.3%.
+Based on feedback from the December Zoning Commission meeting, the applicant shifted the building back from Nagel Road to accommodate future dedicated right-of-way, therefore eliminating 6 parking spaces and is providing a total of 121 parking spaces, cross access to adjacent properties, landscaping, parking lot lighting, an outdoor amenity area, a dumpster enclosure and an overall impervious surface ratio of 79.9%.
+(The impervious surface ratio on the previously submitted plans was 83.3%).